lancopku/text-autoaugment/README.md

 ##### [2] TAA for custom (local) dataset

 [bert_custom_data_example.yaml](taa/confs/bert_custom_data_example.yaml) is a configfile example for BERT model and **custom (local) dataset**.
-The custom dataset should be in the csv format, and the column name of the data table should be `text` and `label`. [custom_data.csv](taa/data/custom_data.csv) is an example of the custom dataset.
+The custom dataset should be in the CSV format, and the column name of the data table should be `text` and `label`. [custom_data.csv](taa/data/custom_data.csv) is an example of the custom dataset.

 **WARNING**: The policy optimization framework is based on [ray](https://github.com/ray-project/ray).
 By default we use 4 GPUs and 40 CPUs for policy optimization.
 Make sure your computing resources meet this condition, or you will need to create a new configuration file.
 And please specify the gpus, e.g., `CUDA_VISIBLE_DEVICES=0,1,2,3` before using the above code.
 TPU does not seem to be supported now.